 - $175,041 for a household of five

-In other words, to be upper class, you need to make at least $75,000, the threshold where researchers have discovered making more does not necessarily increase happiness.
+In other words, to be upper class, you need to make at least $75,000, the threshold where researchers discovered in 2012 making more does not necessarily increase happiness.
+Adjusting for inflation, that threshold is closer to $100,000 today.

 To play it safe, to be considered upper class, your household should make at least a six-figure household income.
 Inflation really has a sneaky way of catching up to all of us.
 I believe most Americans can make a six-figure income at almost any age.